Turn-Based Structural Triggers: Structure-Conditioned Backdoors in Multi-Turn LLMs: Method

-To enhance robustness against model modifications, we adopt an entropy regularization term $\mathcal{L}_{\text{entropy}}$, which encourages uniform hidden representations.
-Formally, let the model contain $L$ Transformer layers, and let an input sample $(x,y)$ consist of T tokens.
-Denote by $h_{t}^{l}(x,y)$ the hidden state of the $t-th$ token at the $l-th$ layer.
-The entropy regularization loss is then defined as:
+Minimizing this term lowers the token-level probabilities assigned to the attacker target at non-target turns, thereby reducing false activation.

-where, $\iota_{\text{entropy}}^{t}$ quantifies the entropy loss at turn $t$ and $H(\cdot )$ denotes the entropy function.
-Higher entropy reduces reliance on specific neurons, improving stealthiness and post-deployment stability.
+Finally, we introduce entropy regularization to reduce excessive reliance on a small subset of hidden dimensions.
+Let the model contain \(L\) Transformer layers, and let \(H^{(l)}(D)\) denote the token-averaged hidden representation of dialogue \(D\) at layer \(l\).
+We define

-The complete training objective balances fidelity to the original task, reliability of backdoor activation, and robustness to model adaptation through a weighted sum of the individual loss terms: In our experiments, we set $\lambda _{1}=0.1, \lambda _{2}=0.01, \lambda _{3}=0.002, \lambda _{4}=0.001$ during training.
+where \(\mathcal{H}(\cdot)\) denotes the entropy function.
+Minimizing this negative-entropy term encourages flatter and more distributed hidden representations, improving the persistence of the backdoor under subsequent fine-tuning or pruning.